Luke 6: The four beatitudes and the four woes (verses 20–26)

-Love thy enemies (6:27–36)
+Love thy enemies (verses 27–36)

 As a key teaching of Jesus, this saying follows immediately after the four beatitudes and woes.
 Jesus expands on the theme indicating that loving people who love you is nothing special, instead he challenges his listeners to love those who hate them, and asks his followers to be merciful like the Father.
 The section also contains what is considered the Golden Rule.

-Verse 35
+Verses 35–6

-But love your enemies, and do good, and lend, expecting nothing in return, and your reward will be great, and you will be sons of the Most High, for he is kind to the ungrateful and the evil.
+"The ungrateful and the evil", or "the unthankful" and "the immoral".
+The base of the coffee and cocoa cups used by the In-N-Out Burger chain has the text "Luke 6:35", which refers to this verse.

-"The ungrateful and the evil": or "the unthankful" and "the immoral".
+Justice & sincerity, 37–42

-Judging others
+Judging others, 37–8

 Jesus delivers a warning not to judge others.